llingg/docs-opmanual_autolab/book/robotarium/30_charging_setup/80_debugging.md

 ## Debug the whole charging pipeline

+Under normal conditions, the Duckiebot will drive for X minutes and then go to the charging station.
+After Y minutes, it will leave it again.
+X and Y are defined in the yaml file for the Charging Control Node.
 If you would like to test the whole charging procedure, place your Duckiebot on a road which ends in the intersection which is connected to the maintenance area.
-Then, request the Duckiebot to go charging (this is usually done by either a timer or the battery status estimation):
+Then, request the Duckiebot to go charging:

     rostopic pub -1 "/<robot_name>/maintenance_control_node/go_mt_charging" std_msgs/Bool true

+The Charging Control Node will as the TCP server for a free charging spot and if available reserve it.

 Now, let your Duckiebot drive autonomously (L1 on your Joystick or 'a' on your virtual joystick).